 Cancellation policy - I ask for 48 hours notice of cancellation of a session, otherwise the full fee is payable.

-I'm an approved provider of psychotherapy/counselling for AVIVA, PruHealth and CIGNA and can invoice them for sessions if you are registered with them.
+I'm an approved provider of psychotherapy/counselling for AVIVA, AXA, VitalityHealth and CIGNA and can invoice them for sessions if you are registered with one of these providers.

 I also see clients who are referred to me through the Employee Assistance Programme (EAP).